samchaaa/Chicago_WNV_Prediction/README.md

-# proj4_group_repo
+# Chicago WNV Prediction

-Project 4: Group 2 - Predicting Chicago WNV
+This is a group project for the [West Nile Virus Prediction Kaggle Competition](https://www.kaggle.com/c/predict-west-nile-virus).

 # EDA: